‘Nothing can fill the void ’: Boulder reels from mass shooting as suspect is charged

 A Facebook profile for Alissa showed him posting about martial arts and Islam, and it did not show evidence of “any radical or extremist views,” according to an analysis Tuesday by SITE Intelligence Group, which monitors online extremism.
 Analysts there reviewed an archived version of the Facebook page, which has been removed from the platform.

-The North Central region of Colorado — shadowed by the snowcapped mountains of the Front Range — has seen as many as nine school shootings since the Columbine massacre in 1999, which left 12 students and a teacher dead.
+The North Central region of Colorado — abutting the snowcapped mountains of the Front Range — has seen as many as nine school shootings since the Columbine massacre in 1999, which left 12 students and a teacher dead.
 Four other major shootings have occurred within 20 miles of the high school.

 In 2012, when a 25-year-old shooter opened fire on a packed theater in Aurora screening the latest “Batman” movie, killing 12 and injuring 58, it was at that point among the deadliest mass shootings in modern American history.
 That toll has since been surpassed several times.